David-Ademola/Banknotes-Authentication-Neural-Network/README.md

-Certainly!
-Here's a sample README file for the code you provided:

 # Banknote Authentication Neural Network

 This project demonstrates a neural network model for banknote authentication using TensorFlow.
 The model is trained on a dataset of banknote features and labels, and it predicts whether a given banknote is genuine or counterfeit.